eficode-academy/devops-academy-handins-public/docker/docker-handin.md

     - The container must mount the `db` volume to the path `/var/lib/mysql`
     - The container name must be `db`

-When you have defined all of the services, try to start your wordpress stack with the command `$ docker-compose up -d`.
+When you have defined all of the services, try to start your wordpress stack with the command `$ docker compose up -d`.
-When you are satisfied that your wordpress setup works correctly, stop the stack with the command `$ docker-compose down -v`.
+When you are satisfied that your wordpress setup works correctly, stop the stack with the command `$ docker compose down -v`.

 ### Checker